abbas-taher/pagerank-example-spark2.0-deep-dive/README.md

 <br> &nbsp;  url_2 &emsp;  1.0
 <br> &nbsp;  url_1 &emsp;  1.0

 The ranks RDD is initially populated with a value=1.0 for all the URLs.
-In the next part of the code sample we shall see how this ranks RDD is recalcualted at each iteration to become eventually, after 20 iterations, the PageRank scores mentioned above.
+In the next part of the code sample we shall see how this ranks RDD is recalcualted at each iteration to become, after 20 iterations, the PageRank outputs a probability scores mentioned previously.

 ## Part 3: Looping and Calculating Contributions & Recalcualting Ranks